 The front seats get a triple tone red – grey – black upholstery.
 The headrests are fixed and not adjustable.
 The seats are more comfortable than the Alto and offer more space with good under thigh support.

-Moving to the back, it’s clearly the winner compared to the Alto & the Eon.
+Moving to the back, it’s clearly the winner compared to the Alto.
 Tall people are more comfortable here compared to when sitting in the competition.
 Three abreast would fit in but would be uncomfortable.
 Two would be perfect at the back.
 The rear seats get a similar triple tone upholstery as the front.
 The seats lack contours and the cushion used in comfortable.
 Seating is fairly high which gives a good view.

-The 2018 Renault Kwid has brought with it some good news.
-The features added include a standard emergency locking retractor (ELR) for the rear seatbelts.
+The features include a driver airbag, ABS and standard emergency locking retractor (ELR) for the rear seatbelts.
 ELR is a safety feature that not only allows the seatbelt to extend but also retract with passenger movement.
 It also allows seat belt locking on emergency brake application, preventing the passenger from falling forward.
 This is a major boon when compared to the old non-retractable seat belts, which looked messy.
 Additionally, since the old seatbelts would slide around, you’d have to keep pushing them back in before closing the door.
 Unfortunately, the rear windows still get manual rollers and they aren’t powered even in the top-spec RxT (O) variant.